SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 Use this dashboard to:

-- Monitor all failed login attempts and identify any unusual or suspicious activity
+- Monitor all failed login attempts and identify any unusual or suspicious activity.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MySql-OpenTelemetry/MySQL-Failed-Logins.png' alt="Failed Logins" />